-2.4.3 Publication Phase
+2.4.4 Publication Phase

-Publish the PaP catalogue at X-11 in the Path Coordination System (PCS)

-- Publish offer for the late path request phase (where late path offer is applicable) in PCS - Publish the RC at X-2 in PCS
+- Publish the PaP catalogue at X-11 in the Path Coordination System (PCS) - Inspect the PaP catalogue in cooperation with IMs/ABs, perform all needed corrections of errors detected by any of the involved parties until X-10.5 - Publish offer for the late path request phase (where late path offer is applicable) in PCS - Publish the RC at X-2 in PCS

-2.4.4 ALLOCATION PHASE: ANNUAL TIMETABLE
+2.4.5 ALLOCATION PHASE: ANNUAL TIMETABLE (ANNUAL TIMETABLE PROCESS)

-- Collect, check and review all requests for PaPs - o Create a register of the applications and keep it up-to-date - Manage the resolution of conflicting requests through consultation where applicable - In case of conflicting requests, take a decision on the basis of priority rules adopted by the Executive Board (Ministries responsible for transport) along Corridor Atlantic (see Framework for Capacity Allocation (FCA) in ANNEX 4.A.2) - o Propose alternative PaPs, if available, to the applicants whose applications have a lower priority value (K value), due to a conflict between several path requests - Transmit path requests that cannot be treated to the IM/AB concerned, in order for them to elaborate tailor-made offers - Pre-Part capacity and inform applicants about the results at X-7.5 - Allocate capacity (PaPs) in conformity with the relevant international timetabling deadlines and processes as defined by RailNetEurope (RNE) and according to the allocation rules described in the FCA - Monitor the construction of feeder and/or outflow paths by sending these requests to the IMs/ABs concerned and obtain their responses/offers.
+- o Collect, check and review all requests for PaPs - Create a register of the applications and keep it up-to-date - o Manage the resolution of conflicting requests through consultation where applicable - In case of conflicting requests, take a decision on the basis of priority rules adopted by the Executive Board (Ministries responsible for transport) along Corridor Atlantic (see Framework for Capacity Allocation (FCA) in ANNEX 4.A) - Propose alternative PaPs, if available, to the applicants whose applications have a lower priority value (K value), due to a conflict between several path requests - Transmit path requests that cannot be treated to the IM/AB concerned, in order for them to elaborate tailor-made offers - o Pre-book capacity and inform applicants about the results at X-7.5 - Allocate capacity (PaPs) in conformity with the relevant international timetabling deadlines and processes as defined by RailNetEurope (RNE) and according to the allocation rules described in the FCA - Monitor the construction of feeder and/or outflow paths by sending these requests to the IMs/ABs concerned and obtain their responses/offers.
 In case of nonconsistent offers (e.g. non-harmonized border times), ask for correction - Send the responses/offers (draft offer and final offer including feeder and outflow) to the applicants on behalf of the IMs/ABs concerned - Keep the PaP catalogue updated

-2.4.5 ALLOCATION PHASE: LATE PATH REQUESTS
+2.4.6 ALLOCATION PHASE: LATE PATH REQUESTS (ANNUAL TIMETABLE PROCESS)